Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 COVID-19, also known as novel coronavirus, has led to numerous closings, cancellations, postponements and schedule changes.

 Here are major public-service and hospital-related updates that affect the Greensboro area.
-This roundup was last updated at 2:45 p.m.
-March 25 to add notice of the forthcoming stay-at-home order to cover all of Guilford County.
+This roundup was last updated at 11:30 a.m.
+March 31 to add updated official and unofficial counts of coronavirus cases statewide and details of Guilford County's amended stay-at-home order.

 N.C. coronavirus cases

-North Carolina has 504 confirmed cases of coronavirus and one related death as of 2 p.m.
-March 25.
+North Carolina has 1,498 confirmed cases of coronavirus and eight deaths of N.C. residents as of 9 a.m.
+March 31.
 Click here for the latest North Carolina count, which is updated each morning by the N.C.
 Department of Health and Human Services.

-The governor's office on March 25 announced the first two coronavirus-related deaths in North Carolina.
-A Cabarrus County resident died March 24 from complications of the virus.
-The governor's office said the person was "in their late (70s) and had several underlying medical conditions."

-The second person is a Virginia resident in their 60s who died while traveling through North Carolina.

 The News & Observer of Raleigh, which is collecting data from county health departments and other sources in addition to the N.C.
-DHHS count, said the number of N.C. cases is higher and stands at 538 as of noon March 25.
+DHHS count, said the number of N.C. cases stands at 1,512 as of 11:30 a.m.
+March 31.

 For details about N.C.'s response to COVID-19, visit the N.C.
 Department of Health and Human Services website.